Macular Hole Diagnosis & Treatment

 • Macular holes are seen usually in people over age of 60 without any other eye diseases.
 However, macular holes can be associated to eye disorders such as nearsightedness (high myopia), macular pucker, trauma, diabetes and retinal detachments.

 • Usually macular hole affects only one eye, but in up-to 15 percent of time the other eye maybe affected.
-Only a small percentage of stage 2, 3, and 4 macular holes can heal on their own, the majority will need surgery to improve vision.
+Only a small percentage of stage 2, 3, and 4 macular holes can heal on their own; the majority will need eye macular hole surgery to improve vision.
 Surgery is often on an out-patient basis with local anesthesia.
 In general, once you have a stage 2, 3, or 4 macular hole, you are better off having surgery within four to six weeks.
-Typically, the longer you wait the less likely you are to get you vision back.
+Typically, the longer you wait, the less likely you are to regain your vision after eye macular hole surgery.
 Visual recovery for macular holes that are over a year old tends to be less than those that are only a few weeks old.

 Macular Hole Surgery

-Macular hole surgery involves removing the material in the center of the eye called the vitreous gel.
+Eye macular hole surgery involves removing the material in the center of the eye, called the vitreous gel.
 In most cases the tissue on the surface of the retina called the internal limiting membrane and other associated membranes are also removed.
 The gel is then replaced by a gas bubble.
 The gas bubble presses against the retina/macula and helps to close the macular hole.

 Macular Hole Surgery Recovery